Benefits

 - be a genuine job seeker

-- be available to NAV
+- be available to Nav

-- notify NAV of changes
+- notify Nav of changes

 Have you not applied?
 This is how you apply for unemployment benefit.

-The employment status form (meldekort) makes it possible for NAV to calculate how much unemployment benefit you are entitled to.
+The employment status form (meldekort) makes it possible for Nav to calculate how much unemployment benefit you are entitled to.
 You have to submit your employment status form every 14 days, throughout your entire unemployment benefit period.

 Remember to submit employment status forms while you wait for an answer to your application.
 You can log in to see when you need to send your first employment status form.